Hanno Koffler: Life and career

-Koffler was born in West-Berlin, Federal Republic of Germany.
+Koffler was born in West Berlin, Federal Republic of Germany.
 He was raised with his three brothers in Charlottenburg by a working middle-class family.
 With the fall of the Berlin Wall, the Koffler family was severely affected, as Hanno's father fell professionally, forcing the family to move to Saxony-Anhalt.
 At an early age, Koffler began acting in small roles in plays.

 In 1994 he founded the band "Kerosin" with his brother Max Koffler, Hanno being the drummer.
 The band ranked second in the world's largest live band contest "Emergenza" in 2002.

 Upon returning to Berlin at the age of 18, Koffler applied for admission to the Ernst Busch Theater School, but was rejected.
 In 2002, he would officially begin his acting career with various roles in cinema films such as Anatomy 2 and in Marco Kreuzpaintner films, including the 2004 Summer Storm and Krabat in 2008.
 He later moved to Austria. to study acting until 2007 at the Max Reinhardt Seminar in Vienna, where he would play roles in various theatrical productions directed by Klaus Maria Brandauer.

-After several performances on television, theater and cinema, in 2013 he starred in the film Free Fall, along with Max Riemelt and Katharina Schüttler.
+After several performances in television, theater, and cinema, in 2013 he starred in the film Free Fall, along with Max Riemelt and Katharina Schüttler.
 The film was directed by Stephan Lacant and became a huge success both in Germany and internationally.
-In 2017, a campaign was launched through crowdfunding to carry out a sequel.

 In 2015, he was nominated for a Best Actor for the Deutscher Filmpreis for the drama/documentary film Tough Love (Härte), by director Rosa von Praunheim, in which he plays Andreas Marquardt.
 It was screened in the Panorama section of the 65th Berlin International Film Festival where it won third place in the Panorama Audience Award.

 In 2016, he appeared in the Rivals Forever: The Sneaker Battle miniseries, playing Rudolf Dassler.

 In 2018, he starred in Florian Henckel von Donnersmarck's Oscar-nominated film Never Look Away with Tom Schilling, Sebastian Koch, Paula Beer, and Saskia Rosendahl.

 In 2019, he joined the original Amazon Beat series, again under the direction of Marco Kreuzpaintner, playing the character of Paul.
 That same year, he was part of the cast of the first season of German series, Pagan Peak.

-He assumed the recurring role of Walther Stennes in Babylon Berlins third and fourth seasons.
+He assumed the recurring role of Walter Stennes in Babylon Berlins third and fourth seasons.